fosslight/hub-guide-en/tips/2_project/5_distribution/README.md

 published: true
 ---

-# [Enterprise Only] Distribution Information Update
+# [LGE Only] Distribution Information Update
-- Distribution is an Enterprise-only feature.
+- Distribution is an LGE-only feature.
 - Use this when modifications are needed for a project distributed on the [LG Open Source site](http://opensource.lge.com/).

 ## Description Update